Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 What did we learn?

-Well, primarly **do not make the same mistakes as me**.
+Well, primarily **do not make the same mistakes as me**.
 Always check SKUs, and overall always be ready for a possible brick-ification of your computer.
 You'll always learn from mistakes, painful as they may be.
 Luckily in the end, all went smooth as I am finishing typing this post on my X200.5 Thinkpad.

 And now I have to buy a decent enough battery for it!